Moments of Gaussian Periods and Modified Fermat Curves: Background and preliminaries

 which is self transpose and unitary \cite[Lem.~1]{SESUP}, \cite[Sect.~2.1]{RSS}.
-It represents, with respect to a certain orthonormal basis, the restriction of the discrete Fourier transform to the subspace of $L^2(G)$ of functions constant on each superclass \cite{DCT}.
+It represents, with respect to a certain orthonormal basis, the restriction of the discrete Fourier transform to the subspace of $L^2(G)$ consisting of functions that are constant on each superclass \cite{DCT}.

 The next lemma identifies the matrices diagonalized by the unitary matrix \eqref{eq:USCT}.
-The proof is similar to the corresponding result from classical character theory \cite[Section 33]{CR62}.
+The proof is similar to a result from classical character theory \cite[Section 33]{CR62}.
 A more general version of this lemma, in which $G$ need not be abelian, is \cite[Thm.~4.2]{RSS}.
-The version below is \cite[Thm.~1]{SESUP}.
+The version below is \cite[Thm.~2]{SESUP}.

-\begin{lemma} Let $\Gamma = \Gamma^{\mathsf{T}}$ be a subgroup of $GL_d(\Z/n\Z)$, let $\{X_1,X_2,\ldots,X_N\}$ denote the set of $\Gamma$-orbits in $G = (\Z/n\Z)^d$ induced by the action of $\Gamma$, and let $\sigma_1,\sigma_2,\ldots,\sigma_N$ denote the corresponding supercharacters \eqref{eq:Supercharacter}.
+\begin{lemma} Let $\Gamma = \Gamma^{\mathsf{T}}$ be a subgroup of $\mathrm{GL}_d(\Z/n\Z)$, let $\{X_1,X_2,\ldots,X_N\}$ denote the set of $\Gamma$-orbits in $G = (\Z/n\Z)^d$ induced by the action of $\Gamma$, and let $\sigma_1,\sigma_2,\ldots,\sigma_N$ denote the corresponding supercharacters \eqref{eq:Supercharacter}.
 For each fixed $\vec{z}$ in $X_k$, let $c_{i,j,k}$ denote the number of solutions $(\vec{x}_i,\vec{y}_j) \in X_i \times X_j$ to the equation $\vec{x}+\vec{y} = \vec{z}$. \begin{enumerate} \item $c_{i,j,k}$ is independent of the representative $\vec{z}$ in $X_k$ that is chosen. \item The identity $\displaystyle\sigma_i(X_{\ell}) \sigma_j(X_{\ell}) = \sum_{k=1}^N c_{i,j,k} \sigma_k(X_{\ell})$ holds for $1\leq i,j,k,\ell \leq N$.

 \item The matrices $T_1,T_2,\ldots,T_N$, whose entries are given by